 Asia: Citizens of North Korea, South Korea, China, Japan, Singapore, Maldives, Nepal and Brunei can obtain a visa on arrival.
 Citizens of other Asian countries need to apply for a visa prior to arrival.

-Africa: The citizens of all African countries must obtain a visa prior to arrival in Egypt.
+Africa: The citizens of all African countries other than Libya must obtain a visa prior to arrival in Egypt.

 Egypt Visa Requirements for Citizens of Arab Countries

 Citizens of the following Arab countries are exempt from visa requirements: Saudi Arabia, Bahrain, Kuwait, United Arab Emirates, Jordan, Yemen, Geboti, Syria, Oman, Qatar, and Libya.

 Citizens of the following Arab countries must obtain a visa for Egypt prior to arrival in the country: Palestine, Iraq, Lebanon, Morocco, Tunisia, Algeria, Somalia, Sudan and Mauritania